Tallahassee WRF: Stringent Limits and Information Modeling

 The T.P.
 Smith Water Reclamation Facility provides wastewater treatment and water reclamation for the majority of the City of Tallahassee, Florida.
-The 26.5 mgd facility has not historically had nitrogen or phosphorus permit limits and sits adjacent to Wakulla Springs, one of the longest and deepest known submerged freshwater cave systems in the world.
-The City is now under a Settlement Agreement to meet interim nitrogen limits which require AWT standards including an ENR total nitrogen limit of 3 mg/L to be met.
+The 26.5 mgd facility sits adjacent to Wakulla Springs, one of the longest and deepest known submerged freshwater cave systems in the world.
+As a result, the City was under a Settlement Agreement to meet interim nitrogen limits requiring AWT standards including an ENR total nitrogen limit of 3 mg/L.

 Project Outcomes and Benefits

-- The new facility will curb nutrient loadings to Wakulla Springs, one of the largest freshwater springsheds in the world, stemming invasive plant growth and improving water quality.
+- The new facility curbs nutrient loadings to Wakulla Springs, one of the largest freshwater springsheds in the world, stemming invasive plant growth and improving water quality.

 - Biowin and CFD modeling allowed more stringent limits to be met quickly and cost-effectively through strategic process optimization.

 - 3D CAD facility designs accommodated both congested existing yard piping and the flight paths of the adjacent airport, accelerating approvals and permitting.